alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-coraza-owasp-crs-haproxy.md

 - CRS rules run
 - Plugin rules run after CRS

-For Nextcloud I use the official rule exclusion plugin:
+For Nextcloud I use the official rule exclusion plugin, plus a narrow exclusion for `/web/config.json` to avoid noisy false positives on that path:

 `https://github.com/coreruleset/nextcloud-rule-exclusions-plugin`